-He bent his head to the letter and began to read.
+He lowered his eyes to the letter and began to read.
 Scully watched his eyes dart rapidly back and forth until they froze, the pupils dilating until they'd nearly swallowed up the gray.
 Every ounce of color leeched from his face and he squeezed his eyes tightly shut.
-The paper shook wildly in his grip.
+The paper shook wildly in his suddenly trembling grip.

 He didn't reply, and seemed nearly as oblivious as he had on the swing, swearing softly under his breath in a voice that repeatedly broke with anguish.
-Though he certainly wasn't above using profanity when angry, he uttered words she'd never before heard pass his lips.
+Though he certainly wasn't above using colorful language when angry, he uttered words she'd never before heard pass his lips.

 "Mulder, what is it?"

 Skinner, who had been working at the opposite end of the basement, was suddenly beside her, alerted by the panic in her tone.
-Before he could speak, Mulder broke off his diatribe.
-Scully inhaled sharply at the intense fury and sorrow on his face.
+Before he could speak, Mulder broke off his diatribe and opened his eyes.
+Scully inhaled sharply at the intense fury and sorrow they revealed.
 When he spoke, his voice was like granite.

 "Congratulate me, Scully.
 I have a brother."

-If you are reading this letter I can make two assumptions: first, that I've died; and second, that I have successfully prevented this letter from falling into the wrong hands.
-I've recently been reminded of my own mortality, and the temporary reprieve granted to me brought with it certain responsibilities.
-Hence, this letter.
+If you are reading this letter I can make two assumptions: first, that I am no longer living; and second, that I have successfully prevented this letter from falling into the wrong hands.
+I was recently reminded of my own mortality, and the temporary reprieve granted to me brought with it certain responsibilities, hence this letter.

-In 1955 your father's work with the State Department assumed a direction that was unexpected and unwelcome.
-I won't go into detail -- suffice it to say that he recognized an increasing manipulation of not only his work, but also our personal life.
+In 1955 your father's work with the State Department assumed a direction that was unexpected and not entirely welcome.
+I won't go into detail -- suffice to say that he recognized an increasing manipulation of not only his work but also our personal life.
 It was during this critical time that I accidentally became pregnant.
 Bill panicked.
-He feared the baby would be a pawn, a tool that his colleagues would use to increase their already substantial control over him.
+He saw the baby as a pawn, a tool that his colleagues would use to increase their already substantial control over him.
 Or worse yet, that they'd want to use our child for their own agenda.

-After countless arguments and tears, we agreed upon a plan.
-For six months we carefully concealed my condition -- not as difficult as you might think, in those days.
+After countless arguments and tears we agreed upon a plan.
+For six months we carefully hid my condition -- not as difficult as you might think in those days.
 I never went to an obstetrician, a risk we felt justified in taking.
 Finally, when the signs could no longer be camouflaged, we took an extended vacation to Europe.

 Linda delivered our baby in a hotel room in England.
 Yes, Fox, you have a brother.
 I held him for five minutes before Linda took him from my arms and from my life.
 We didn't see him again for over two years.
 The McKenzies raised him as their own, and the only right I asked them to grant me was to name him.
 I chose Grey, after my grandfather.

 Why tell you this now, after all these years?
 I'm not sure myself.
 There were so many times when I wanted you to know, but never more than when I watched you aching over the loss of your sister.
-Yet I remained silent, even as our family slowly disintegrated.
+Yet I remained silent even as our family slowly disintegrated.
 Perhaps you've thought me cold and aloof all these years; but you see, I'd lost two children.
 One I gave up voluntarily, a sacrifice you may never understand.
-The other was taken despite my attempts to keep her safe.
+The other was taken despite my attempts to prevent it.
 Maybe you can comprehend now why the risk of emotionally investing myself a third time terrified me.

-I won't ask for your forgiveness, though I know I've hurt you -- first by withholding information and then by imparting it so abruptly.
+I won't ask for your forgiveness, though I know I've hurt you -- first by withholding information and then by imparting it so suddenly.
 I can only say that I tried to make the right choices in a situation that was wrong from the start.
 I stand by those choices.

-Scully handed the page to Skinner, who was still reading over her shoulder.
+Scully turned to hand the page to Skinner, who was still reading over her shoulder.
 Her jaw ached, and she realized she'd been clenching her teeth as she absorbed the impact of Teena Mulder's words to her son.
 Her own thoughts were reeling.
 What must Mulder be feeling right now?

 Scully searched the basement for her partner, only to find that he'd disappeared.
 She'd been so riveted by the letter that she'd missed the creaking of the wooden steps.
 Skinner finished reading and sighed, removing his glasses to pinch the bridge of his nose.
 Scully accepted the pages as he handed them back.

 "What do you think?" he asked quietly, after he'd scanned the basement in the same manner she had.

-"I think the Mulders give the word dysfunctional a whole new meaning."
-Scully didn't try to keep the venom from her voice.
+"I think the Mulders give the word dysfunctional a whole new meaning," Scully replied, unable to keep the venom from her voice.

-Scully folded the letter and slipped it into her pocket.
+Scully closed her eyes against the sudden rush of tears.
 "The way he's handled all the lousy cards that life has dealt him.
 Mulder has an amazing set of coping mechanisms, sir."

-"Even granite can crumble if asked to bear too much weight, Scully."
+"Even a rock can crumble if asked to bear too much, Scully."

-Scully climbed the stairs slowly, desperately attempting to formulate some kind of response to Teena Mulder's devastating revelation.
+Scully climbed the stairs slowly, her mind desperately attempting to formulate some kind of response to Teena Mulder's devastating revelation.
 It was a daunting task.
-She and Mulder shared a connection, an ability to intuitively know just what each other was thinking and feeling.
-Scully had to admit that right now she had absolutely no clue what might be going on in Mulder's head.
+She and Mulder had always shared a connection, an ability to intuitively know just what each other was thinking and feeling.
+Scully had to admit that right now she had absolutely no clue as to what might be going on in Mulder's head.
 That scared her.

 The thunderstorm had passed and the rain ceased.
 Mulder stood on the back porch, leaning on the railing with his hands clasped.
 She mirrored his position, turning her head to gaze up at his face.
 So many emotions were written there, shifting in predominance even as she watched.
 Yet the one that seemed to surface most was not the one she would have expected -- anger.

 Mulder didn't acknowledge her presence at first, but simply continued to stare out across the lawn.
-Scully waited, the shred of insight that remained telling her to keep silent until he chose to speak.
+Scully waited, the shred of insight that remained telling her to keep silent until he chose to include her.
 Five long minutes ticked by, each agonizingly painful in the charged silence.
-She could see physical manifestations of his pain -- shoulders stiffly hunched, hands twisting and clenching, jaw clamped tightly shut.
-Even his respiration was rapid and shallow, as if he had just returned from a long run.
+She could see physical manifestations of his mental and emotional turmoil -- shoulders stiffly hunched, hands twisting and clenching, jaw clamped tightly shut.
+Even his breathing was rapid and shallow, as if he had just returned from a long run.

-"I ought to be hurt."
-His voice was husky but carefully controlled.
-"My mother basically admitted that she kept herself from loving me.
+"I ought to be hurt," he said suddenly, his voice husky and carefully controlled.
+"My mother basically just admitted to the fact that she refrained from loving me.
 Hell, that she never wanted me in the first place!
 Not to mention the fact that she kept the little secret of my brother's existence from me."

 He fell silent, leaving Scully to wonder whether he would continue or if he expected a response.
 Going on gut instinct, she remained mute.

 "Mulder, the anger you're expressing isn't only justified, it's healthy.
 You need to be able to let it out, whether that means crying, swearing, or throwing something."
-She nudged his arm.
+She flashed him a small grin.
 "Just don't punch Skinner this time."

 Mulder exhaled a small puff of air and his mouth curved slightly.
 Encouraged by this small victory, Scully continued.

 "As for your mother...
 Just let yourself feel, Mulder.
-Don't try to define or label your feelings right now.
-And don't feel guilt over them."
+Don't try to define it or label it, and don't feel guilt over it."